 Patients start suffering from itchy skin and dry mouths.
-This is because of lack of fluids in the body that manifests as these symptoms.
+This is because of a lack of fluids in the body that manifests as these symptoms.

 Children suffering from diabetes experience extreme hunger, even after eating full meals.
 This is because the body is unable to utilize the energy released from the food consumed.

 Even though the child eats his meals, he/she may suffer from unexplained weight loss.
 This is again because the body is unable to put to use the energy released from food.

 Lethargic behavior, feelings of laziness and drowsiness are all warning signs of diabetes in children.
 The body is left without its requisite energy fuel as it cannot utilize the blood sugar to provide energy.

 Children suffering from diabetes exhibit behavioural changes.
 They may become irritable, anxious and aggressive.
 Some of them feel the blues and might even suffer from depression.

 The eyes are one of the first organs to suffer from diabetes.
 Children often develop vision problems and if left untreated might even become blind.